matthayes/anki_cloze_anything/README.md

 ![Ik heb honger fields](https://raw.githubusercontent.com/matthayes/anki_cloze_anything/master/images/ik_heb_honger_fields.png)

-For an HTML rendering of this example, see [here](https://htmlpreview.github.io/?https://github.com/matthayes/anki_cloze_anything/blob/master/examples/front.html).
+For an HTML rendering of this example, see [front](https://htmlpreview.github.io/?https://github.com/matthayes/anki_cloze_anything/blob/master/examples/front.html) and [back](https://htmlpreview.github.io/?https://github.com/matthayes/anki_cloze_anything/blob/master/examples/back.html) card examples.

 Because each of the cloze fields has a non-empty value of `1`, a card will be generated for each of `c1` through `c3`.
 If you deleted the `1` from `ExpressionCloze3` then a card will be generated for `c1` and `c2` only.